Riz777-star/Riz777-star/README.md

 <br>
 🌟 Leadership & Competitiveness:

-->Former Dell Campus Ambassador and leader of innovative projects.
+- Former Dell Campus Ambassador and leader of innovative projects.
-->Competitive spirit honed as a district-level badminton player in India, driving a results- oriented approach in my work.
+- Competitive spirit honed as a district-level badminton player in India, driving a results- oriented approach in my work.